jonathan-armstrong-303/greenplum_quandl_pyodbc_madlib_ingest/README.md

 *[ODBC]
 [Greenplum Wire Protocol]*

-If there are issues, I have enclosed the output of all of my odbc-related configs at the end of this file.
+If there are issues (and hopefully this work instruction has saved someone the headache of having to troubleshoot these) I have enclosed the output of all of my odbc-related configs at the end of this document.)

 At this point, you should have a working Greenplum instance that is accessible from your host via a database IDE.
 The next step is to install pyodbc and test connectivity with a Python program.